Stunning rock climbing crags, adventurous scooter rides, cruising down a river, and delicious food.

-Then you better book your flight to Vietnam!
-While most people think of the typical places like Thailand or Spain for rock climbing vacations, Vietnam has so much to offer.
-Aside from the plethora of breathtaking limestone crags at various parts of Vietnam, Vietnam can also offer some great indoor bouldering gyms, along with some other incredible outdoor activities.
+Then you better book your flight to Vietnam (remember that you can book a visa on arrival)!
+While most people think of typical places like Thailand or Spain for rock climbing vacations, Vietnam has so much to offer.
+Aside from the plethora of breathtaking limestone crags in various parts of Vietnam, Vietnam can also offer some great indoor bouldering gyms, along with some other incredible outdoor activities.
 And not to mention the delicious and affordable food!

 Top Rock Climbing Crags in Vietnam